Sweet Adeline (musical): Production history

 The musical opened at Hammerstein's Theatre on September 3, 1929 and closed March 22, 1930, after 234 performances.
 Produced by Arthur Hammerstein the show was directed by Reginald Hammerstein (the brother of Oscar Hammerstein II) and was choreographed by Danny Dare.
 The cast on opening night included Charles Butterworth and Helen Morgan.

-The Goodspeed Opera House, East Haddam, Connecticut, produced the musical in May 1977, starring Cynthia Wells.
+The Goodspeed Opera House in East Haddam, Connecticut, produced the musical in May 1977, starring Cynthia Wells.

-In 1985 a concert presentation was given at The Town Hall, New York as part of a Jerome Kern centennial celebration, which featured Judy Kaye and Paula Laurence.
+In 1985 a concert presentation was given at The Town Hall in New York as part of a Jerome Kern centennial celebration, which featured Judy Kaye and Paula Laurence.

 Sweet Adeline was produced in 1997 as part of City Center's Encores!
 Great American Musicals in Concert.
 The concert was directed by Eric D. Schaeffer, the choreographer was John DeLuca, adaption by Norman Allen with the scenic consultant John Lee Beatty, apparel coordinator Gregg Barnes, lighting by Howell Binkley and sound by Bruce Cameron.
-The cast starred Dorothy Loudon, Tony Randall, Patti Cohenour, Stephen Bogardus, Gary Beach, Myra Carter, Patrick Breen, Hugh Panaro, and Jacquelyn Piro.
+The cast starred Dorothy Loudon, Tony Randall, Patti Cohenour, Stephen Bogardus, Gary Beach, Myra Carter, Patrick Breen, Kristi Lynes, Hugh Panaro, and Jacquelyn Piro.